-Today, the program is relatively well-established, and it costs $75 to apply for a card.
-You can only purchase cannabis products from a licensed Medical Marijuana Treatment Center (MMTC).
-In this guide, we look at the different locations where MMJ is available.
-We also look at the top-performing brands.
+It costs $75 to apply for a card and you can only purchase cannabis products from a licensed Medical Marijuana Treatment Center (MMTC).
+This guide looks at the different locations where MMJ is available.
+We also look at the top-performing brands

-At the time of writing, there are over 306,000 MMJ patients in Florida.
 We hope this article proves useful to some of you!

 Vertical Integration – Does It Hurt the Market?

-It seems as if the current ‘vertical integration’ system is creating a cartel of companies with deep pockets.
+It seems as if the current vertical integration system is creating a cartel of companies with deep pockets.

 What Can an MMJ Cardholder Buy in Florida?

-At present, the law states that a physician can’t certify more than six x 35-day supplies of smokable marijuana for a single patient.
+At present, the law states that a physician can’t certify more than six 35-day supplies of smokable marijuana for a single patient.
 In rare cases, a patient can ask for an exception from the Florida Department of Health.
 Incidentally, a 35-day supply is capped at 2.5 ounces.

 Also, MMTCs cannot sell more than a 70-day supply of marijuana in all forms at one time.
 Cardholders are allowed to possess a maximum of four ounces of smokable cannabis at one time.
 The MMJ law does not permit cannabis cultivation, so you have no option but to visit an MMTC.

 Dispensaries are dotted around the state, but you may still face a lengthy drive depending on where you live.
-The law also entitles MMJ patients to purchase ‘delivery devices’ for their smokable marijuana.
+The law also entitles MMJ patients to purchase “delivery devices” for their smokable marijuana.
 This means you can buy bongs and pipes in MMTCs.

 Where Can I Purchase MMJ in Florida?